MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

    1. Delete action *X*
    1. I want to send an email at the end of the flow with subject equal to the SharePoint file name.
    1. Instead of email, I want to post message on Teams channel.
-   1. Check if each of the Sharepoint items being returned has a title that equals 'USB', and if so, send an email.
+   1. Check if each of the SharePoint items being returned has a title that equals 'USB', and if so, send an email.

 ## Frequently asked questions